-- 1. Blue Jeans (everyone), Capris (girls) - Appropriate Shorts.
-(Shorts must reach fingertips when standing, and extending length of shorts using leggings or spandex does not meet policy.) - 3.
-Track Suits; Sweats (A shirt must be worn under jackets.) - 4.
-Appropriate T-Shirts - Closed-toed, athletic shoes must be worn by persons participating at recreation. (boots, crocs, and slippers are not considered athletic shoes.) - 6.
-Guys area allowed to wear Sleeveless Shirts or Jerseys only when playing basketball. - 7.
-Appropriate Hats and Headbands (no hats when involved in games)
+- 1. Jeans (everyone), capris (girls) - Appropriate shorts (shorts must reach fingertips when standing, and extending length of shorts using leggings or spandex does not meet policy). - 3.
+Track suits; sweats (a shirt must be worn under jackets). - 4.
+Appropriate T-shirts - Closed-toed, athletic shoes must be worn by persons participating at recreation (boots and slippers are not considered athletic shoes). - Guys are allowed to wear uncut/unmodified, sleeveless shirts or jerseys only when playing basketball intramurals or Warriors basketball games. - 7.
+Appropriate hats and headbands (no hats are allowed when involved in games).